Quansight-Labs/accessible-pygments/CONTRIBUTING.md

     git clone https://github.com/<your-username>/accessible-pygments.git
    ```

-   Remember that this fork is a copy of the repository and any changes in it doesn't affect the original one.
+   Remember that this fork is a copy of the repository and any changes in it don't affect the original one.

 2. From here you can create your local environments with hatch: